By Tim Lambert

 Then in 968, the Irish captured Limerick.
 They killed many of the inhabitants.
 In 969 the Vikings recaptured Limerick.
 However in the early 11th century, the Irish again captured Limerick.
 Gradually the Vikings were absorbed into Irish society.

-Inside Limerick, there were the same craftsmen found in any Viking town such as blacksmiths, carpenters, potters, and men who made things like combs from bone.
+Inside Limerick, there were the same craftsmen found in any Viking town such as blacksmiths, carpenters, potters, and men who made things like combs from bones.

 Limerick in the Middle Ages